The traps and pitfalls of developing an output-based agency fee model

 Economy of scale

-Let’s go back to your Facebook updates.
-Michael Farmer, in his book “Madison Avenue Manslaughter” reports that twenty years ago the average brand would produce between 200 and 250 different outputs per year.
-This is a time when media choices were largely traditional and campaign planning was an annual event.
+Let’s return to your Facebook updates.
+Michael Farmer, in his book Madison Avenue Manslaughter, reports that twenty years ago, the average brand produced between 200 and 250 different outputs per year.
+This was when media choices were largely traditional, and campaign planning was an annual event.

 Assessing value

 If the current agency relationship is underproductive, then any output model based on the current resources will continue to be underproductive.
-What we mean by underproductive, is that it takes more time to produce the output than the industry average.
+What we mean by underproductive is that it takes more time to produce the output than the industry average.
 This loss of productivity can be due to wasteful processes, duplication of effort or misalignment of expectations.

 Calculating agency fees